Dr Ashley Williams

 Module Leader for:

-Advanced Biomechanics and Injury Prevention
+Level 10 - Biomechanics and Injury Prevention

 Interests

-Dr Ashley Richardson's research interests include but are not limited to:
+My research interests include but are not limited to:

 Lower limb kinetics/kinematics:

 In relation to biomechanical risk factors of lower limb injury.
 Can athletes at risk be identified before the injury occurs?
-So a prehabilitation protocol can be implemented reducing the identified risk factor.
+So a prevention protocol can be implemented reducing the identified risk factor.
 Additionally, how lower limb kinetics and kinematics change throughout fatigue and interventions to overcome this.

 Biomechanical factors related to sports performance: